Image credits:

 • 2 July (3pm UK time) – Impact measurement in outcomes-based funding and impact investing, with Fundación SURA and Latimpacto (the Cultura Latinoamérica programme) alongside Figurative’s Cultural Impact Development Fund.
 Register here.

-• 23 July (4pm UK time) – Loans and blended finance in the cultural sector, with Cultura Capital (Nuevo León, Mexico) and Figurative’s Arts Impact Fund.
-Speakers to be confirmed shortly.
+• 23 July (4pm UK time) – Lending to culture: loans and blended finance in the cultural and creative sectors, with Cultura Capital (Nuevo León, Mexico) and Figurative’s Arts Impact Fund.
 Register here.

 Please note that these first sessions are aimed at practitioners actively investing in the cultural and creative sectors or with proven interest in this field (for example, through active fund design & development).
 As such, we ask attendees to tell us briefly about their work or interest when registering, and places will be offered on that basis.
 We plan to run more open sessions later on, so that those newer to the field can take part too.